-With the majority of the country my ship is currently cloaked on in lockdown I have been forced, like the rest of you humans, into isolation.
+As with the majority of the country, my ship is currently cloaked and in lockdown I have been forced, like the rest of you humans, into isolation.
 I am unable to escape the pandemic and whilst I have tried to find a cure, my knowledge of human anatomy is so limited that I would be unable to do so without assistance from the Grand Seniority’s Science Division.
-I cannot contact them because my phone is tied up trying to combat the Invasion Division and I am unable to terminate the call.
+I cannot contact them because my phone is tied up trying to contact the Invasion Division and I am unable to terminate the call.
 If it means anything though, I really wish that there was something I could do to help this world that has become so familiar, perhaps I am starting to go soft on you humans.

 Anyway, I am going to give a quick synopsis of all three films and then explain why I think they were worth talking about.

 In Jeepers Creepers Darry (Long) and his sister Trish (Phillips) are driving back from college for Spring Break.
 They are travelling along a lonely road in the Florida countryside when a rusty tuck pulls up behind them, driving erratically and threateningly.
 The truck eventually passes them and later they spot it parked up by a derelict church.
 The driver appears to be dumping bodies down a pipe, spotting the two; the truck driver gets back behind the wheel and once again starts chasing them.

 After escaping the vehicle Darry convinces his sister to return to the church to investigate.